jlozanb/A-B-Testing-Experiment-Analysis/README.md

   applied, fee, final amount)
 - **Primary metric:** transfer completion rate
 - **Segment:** transfer amount (small, under $200 vs large, $200 and up)
-- **Guardrail metrics:** post-transaction satisfaction score (0-10) and 30-day repeat transfer rate
+- **Guardrail metrics:** post transaction satisfaction score (0 to 10) and 30 day repeat transfer rate
-- **Randomization:** 50/50 split, ~5,000 transfers per group
+- **Randomization:** 50/50 split, around 5,000 transfers per group
 - **Duration:** 4 weeks
-- **Significance level:** 5%, two-sided, decided before looking at results.
-  The transfer-size segment split was also decided in advance, based on the business reasoning that a fee matters more, relatively, on a small transfer than a large one
+- **Significance level:** 5%, two sided, decided before looking at the results.
+I also decided the transfer size segment in advance, because a fee matters more, relatively, on a small transfer than on a large one

 ## Features

 - Sample Ratio Mismatch (SRM) check before trusting the results
-- Topline (aggregate) two-proportion z-test for the primary metric
+- Overall two proportion z test for the primary metric
-- Pre-registered segment analysis by transfer size, showing the topline result was masking two real, opposite effects (a textbook Simpson's paradox pattern)
+- Segment analysis by transfer size, decided before running the test, showing that the overall result was hiding two real, opposite effects (a classic Simpson's paradox pattern)
-- Guardrail metric analysis (satisfaction, repeat usage) to check whether optimizing the primary metric alone would have been the wrong call
+- Guardrail metric analysis (satisfaction, repeat usage) to check if focusing only on the primary metric would have led to the wrong decision
-- Explicit discussion of the difference between statistical and practical significance, and of the risk of exploratory segment hunting vs pre-registered segment analysis
+- A short discussion of the difference between statistical significance and practical significance, and why deciding the segment in advance matters (to avoid p hacking)

 ## Technologies

 - Python (pandas, numpy)
 - SciPy and statsmodels for hypothesis testing
 - Matplotlib for visualization
 - Jupyter Notebook